Hoohm/dropSeqPipe/docs/docs/Running-dropSeqPipe.md

 For both ways, one needs to first navigate to the dSP install directory (which contains the `Snakefile`).

 ## Running all modes in a single command
-Run `snakemake all --use-conda --directory WORKING_DIR` which will run everything without stopping.
+Run `snakemake --use-conda --directory WORKING_DIR` which will run everything without stopping.

 ## Running each mode separately